runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 Smaller, less interconnected tribes.
 - Handfull north of Teythmos, occasionally meet with NF - Sheep, Reindeer.
 - A couple small caravans travelling different segments of the Great River.
 Get on well with Crescent route, but more traditional tribes feel like they are too closely alligned with Free Cities.
-  Includes group maned wolves that actually sail the river, antelopes,
+  Includes group maned wolves that actually sail the river, antelopes, others/
-- A couple tribes along the coast south of Teythmos, which mostly interact with the Center Inland tribe - Deer,
+- A couple tribes along the coast south of Teythmos, which mostly interact with the Center Inland tribe - Mostly Deer-fae
 - One small, especially hardy tribe that makes the trip accross the desert between the eastern great plains (starting at the eastmost terminus of the Eastern Mountain tribe) and the westmost 'jinn cities (some form of antelope)
 - A few other tribes near the boundary between the great plains and great desert.
 (Wide variety)